IamlalchandAK/IamlalchandAK/README.md

 ## 👨‍💻 About Me
 I am a **Data Science and Machine Learning enthusiast** with a strong foundation in Python, SQL, and applied statistics.
-Currently pursuing my studies at **Thiagarajar College of Engineering**, I am passionate about building **data-driven solutions** and applying ML techniques to solve real-world problems.
+Currently pursuing my studies at **Entri Elevate**, I am passionate about building **data-driven solutions** and applying ML techniques to solve real-world problems.

 ---